-Christina McPhee’s live and recorded drawings animate dense montage within images of fragile marine ecologies and seismic landscapes.
+In time-based works, live and recorded drawings animate dense montage within images of fragile marine ecologies and seismic landscapes.
 “McPhee’s drawing, extended to and infiltrated with digital video, seems to outline a different and stranger project: that of creating as yet unknown material composites by aligning the rapid time-processing of our nervous systems with the emergent natures at actual sites of energy production or extraction” (Ina Blom).

 Christina McPhee’s work is in the collections of the Whitney Museum of American Art, Rhizome Artbase-New Museum, the Kemper Museum of Contemporary Art, and Storefront for Art and Architecture, Thresholds New Media Collection, Scotland, and elsewhere.
 Solo museum exhibitions include the American University Museum, Washington, D.C., and Bildmuseet, Umea, Sweden.
 She has participated in group exhibitions, notably Documenta 12, Bucharest Biennial 3, Museum of Modern Art Medellin, Bildmuseet Umea, Berkeley Art Museum/Pacific Film Archive, California Museum of Photography/Digital Studio, and the Institute of Contemporary Art (ICA), London.
-She was a recipient of a 2012 MAP Fund for Performance in collaboration with Pamela Z for the multimedia performance in video, voice and chamber ensemble, Carbon Song Cycle, which premiered at Berkeley Art Museum/Pacific Film Archive.